KSam001/JS-Fundamentals/README.md

 - For 7-multi_c.js, use two `console.log` statements and a loop
 - For 8-square.js, use a loop to print a square of 'X' characters
 - For 9-add.js, define a function `add(a, b)`
+- For 10-factorial.js, use a recursive function to compute the factorial